FMCSA and DOT regulations

 Seek Professional Service

 There are many companies that specialize in helping businesses comply with regulatory agencies.
-They offer everything from consulting to software solutions.
+They offer everything from consulting to fleet software solutions.
 Some even provide insurance coverage against fines and penalties.

 Digital DVIR is now available for drivers to use.
 This digital reporting tool allows drivers to complete reports faster and more easily.
 Drivers can submit reports digitally via smartphones.
 A fleet maintenance software can keep track of the eDVIR.
 If paper DVIR is needed, it is still available.